-But when they get depressed after the birth of their baby, should we call it postpartum depression?
+But when men get depressed or anxious after the birth of their baby, and we write about it, diagnose it, or discuss it, should we call it postpartum depression?

 But should we call it postpartum depression?

-The feedback I am now hearing is that it somehow dilutes the experience of postpartum depression specific to women that so many of us are working hard to carefully define and elucidate.
+The feedback I hear is that it somehow dilutes the experience of postpartum depression specific to women and further alienates men, reducing the likelihood that they will reach out for help.

-Still, for reasons that are both straightforward and extremely complex, I just think the terminology should be different.
+For reasons that are both straightforward and extremely complex, I merely think the terminology should be different.